TULiberalArts/Spanish/pages/online-courses.md

 - **Thursday, March 29:** Priority registration for Summer 2018 begins
 - **Thursday, April 5:** Priority registration for Fall 2018 begins

-**A JOTFORM FOR THE CURRENT CONTACT US FORM NEEDS TO BE CREATED SO I CAN INSERT THE LINK.**

 ### Online Course Options

 **BASIC SPANISH I (1001)**